modalitysystems/modalitysoftware-docs/twa/CustomUserAttributes.md

 | preferredColour | Green | 2 | 0.1 |
 | ... | ... | ... | ... |

-If an attribute has been misconfigured, or it doesn't exist, the results will show "Graph API did not return a value":
+If an attribute has been misconfigured, or it doesn't exist, the results will show "Graph API did not return a value".

 | Property | Value | UserCount | UserPercent |
 | --------- | ---- | ---- | -------- |